Nicholas M. Smith Jr.: Project GABRIEL

 In the AEC, the group responsible for Project GABRIEL was the Division of Biology and Medicine.
 The Division was charged with maintenance of experimental studies and field studies.
 The Division was required to collect and analyze data from internal and external sources.
 In 1949, Smith performed a theoretical analysis of the long term aspects of Project GABRIEL.
 He reached the conclusion that:

 In 1952, the RAND Corporation completed a study of Project GABRIEL, and was charged with analyzing the short term characteristics of nuclear fallout.
 The study was dubbed Project AUREOLE.

 Operations research

 For 20 years, Smith worked at Research Analysis Corporation as leader in the Advanced Research Department, a U.S. Army funded successor to the Operations Research Office.
 The focus of the work was war games simulation and nonlinear computer programming.
 His department produced numerous professional papers, including two Lanchester prize-winning books.

 In 1971, Smith founded TELIMIS Corporation, based in Springfield, Virginia, a company that developed applications in computer technology.
-He went on to work as a consultant and served as chief scientist at the Washington Institute of Technology in Fairfax City, Virginia.
-Smith died on August 7, 2003, at his home in Lusby, Maryland of metastatic prostate cancer.
+He went on to work as a consultant and served as chief scientist at the Washington Institute of Technology in Fairfax, Virginia.

+Death

+Smith died on August 7, 2003, at his home in Lusby, Maryland, of metastatic prostate cancer.